Sebaceous Cysts In Dogs And Cats

 As long as the cysts are small, closed and intact they cause no problems.

 Sebaceous cysts become problematic when they burst and become open to the outside world again.
 Frequently then they become infected and must be removed surgically.
-Surgical removal becomes necessary when the cyst will not heal with topical and systemic antibiotics.
+Surgical removal becomes necessary when the cyst will not heal with topical and systemic antibiotics and/or irrigation.

 Sebaceous cysts may also rupture under the skin and spill their oily contents into the surrounding tissues.
 The result is an intense inflammation causing a red, itchy area the pet is likely to lick, scratch and rub.
 These lesions may even be confused with a lick granuloma because both are highly inflamed and very itchy.